fullstack-development/web3-roadmap/web3/README.md

 ## Questions:
 * What is the difference between Web 1.0, Web 2.0, Web 3.0?
-* What are the main problems of each generation of web?
-* What is the main goal of Web 3.0?
 * What are the advantages and disadvantages of Web 3.0?
+* What is the difference between distributed and decentralized?
+* Describe three types of Decentralization?
+* Describe three reasons for Decentralization?